AdobeDocs/workfront.en/help/quicksilver/resources/testing/testing-topic-2-caroline.md

 1. Repeat steps 4 and 5 to add more users.

-## Create system administrators in Workfront
+## Create system administrators in Workfront {#create-system-administrators-in-workfront}

 The System Administrator access level is granted only on the Adobe Admin Console.
 You cannot grant or remove admin access from within Workfront.

 You must add a user to your Production instance of Workfront before you can make the user a Workfront system administrator.
-For instructions, see [Create users in Workfront](#create) in this article.
+For instructions, see [Create users in Workfront](#create-users-in-workfront) in this article.

-1. Go to the user and admin area in the Admin Console, as described in [Access the user and admin area for your Production instance of Workfront](#access) in this article.
+1. Go to the user and admin area in the Admin Console, as described in [Access the user and admin area for your Production instance of Workfront](#access-the-user-and-admin-area-for-your-production-instance-of-workfront) in this article.
 1. Select the **Admins** tab above the list of users.
 1. Select **Add Admin**.
 1. In the **Add product profile administrators** box, enter the email addresses or names of the administrators you want to add, then select **Save**.